dimadesu/LifeStreamer/README.md

 **There are bugs.
 General workaround for all of them: kill LifeStreamer app/service and start fresh.
 Sometimes something in settings glitches out - wipe app data or reinstall.**

-Minimise transitions between foreground/background and stay in foreground for better performance with screen on and phone unlocked until background mode is fixed.
+Minimise transitions between foreground/background and stay in foreground for better performance with screen on and phone unlocked until background mode performance is optimised OR embrace background mode limitations.

-Once you find configuration that works get a solid sample size of that and then start carefully adding/changing things and test if it still works as expected.

-Some settings can be changed on the fly.
-It's best to kill app/service and restart the app after changing settings - this seems to help.
+Settings can be changed during the stream, but won't apply until you restart the stream.

 Goal for near future is stabilising as much as possible and making sure it's solid.
 It will take some time to polish.

-MVP sort of works.
 Use recommended workarounds if you encounter issues.